-For over a year I have been using Instagram for both of my brands.
-Mostly to find clients but also to connect with other physicians in the same space.
+For over a year, I have been using Instagram for both of my brands.
+Mostly to find clients and connect with other physicians in the same space.
 In this post I’ll discuss my experience with Instagram.
 Specifically, Instagram marketing for physicians.

 I have also recently completed an Instagram Promotion.
 It’s basically an advertising campaign where you take one of your posts (or stories) and you target a specific audience with it.